Dark Romanticism: Characteristics

-In order to fully grasp the idea of dark romanticism, we must recognize the attributes that come with the artwork so we can identify them.
+To fully grasp the idea of dark romanticism, we must recognize the attributes that come with the artwork so we can identify them.
 The characteristics that define dark romanticism are questioning the natural perfection of man, believing that man cannot ever be perfect, that man will never have perfection.
 People began to have a less conventional perspective of religion, to pay greater attention to catastrophes, and to let the investigation into terrible realities into their daily life.

 Furthermore, the most popular notions are that humans are naturally subject to sin and destruction, that people cannot ever escape sin or be rescued from it, and that people may destroy society, religions, and themselves.

-Artists' Impact
+Artists' impact

 Loneliness and sadness, desire and death, the obsession with horror, and the absurdity of dreams are all themes explored in the artwork.
 Artists like Salvador Dalí, René Magritte, Paul Klee, and Max Ernst continued to think in this spirit throughout the twentieth century.
 Dark Romanticism arose as a reaction to the Enlightenment, the Industrial Revolution, and widespread rationalization, emphasizing raw emotion, pure aesthetic experiences, and other types of extreme emotion.